34th Annual FestiFall Weekend

 3:00 pm Tomahawk Throwing; Behind Doctor’s Office

-SUNDAY, OCTOBER 5th
+SUNDAY, OCTOBER 4th

-10:30-12:00 18th Century Music with Hammers & Harmony; Herb Garden
+10:30 am-12:00 pm 18th Century Music with Hammers & Harmony; Pavilion

 12:00 pm Cannon Fire Demonstration; Front Lawn

-12:30-1:00 pm 18th Century Music with Hammers & Harmony; Herb Garden
+12:30-1:00 pm 18th Century Music with Hammers & Harmony; Pavilion

 1:00 pm Reenactment of Bloody Bill Cunningham’s Raid; Front Lawn

-3:15 pm Musket Fire; Front Lawn
+3:15 pm Musket Fire, Front Lawn

-Demonstrations happening throughout the weekend in camp:
+Demonstrations happening in camp throughout the weekend:

 Spinning - Weaving - Colonial Cooking & Baking - Surveying - Indigo dying - Apothecary - Colonial Toys & Games - Fife & Drum - Blacksmithing - Native American Trading - Wood Carving - Rope Making - Women’s Work - Farming - Archaeology - Quill Writing